How Casino Cruise Comps Actually Work

 Why Cruise Casinos Rate Players Differently Than Land Casinos

-Cruise casinos operate under tighter constraints:
+Compared with land casinos, cruise casinos operate under tighter constraints:

-- Shorter gaming hours
+- Shorter gaming hours per sailing

 - Fewer rated days per trip